 Rev. Rose Marsh Cornelious, D.Min., has been in ministry for almost 25 years, has served as a denominational official for the Evangelical Covenant Church’s Department of World Mission, preaching and training in over 100 churches.
 She has also ministered in over 25 countries, leading mission teams to five continents.
 She currently serves as Development Director for Dorcas Ministries, Cary, NC.
-She and her husband Tony have been married for 36 years and have four children.
-Rose resides in Apex, NC.
+Married for 36 years, she and her have four children and reside in Apex, NC.

 Rev. Carla Gregg-Kearns serves as the pastor of Good Shepherd United Church of Christ in Cary.
 She is a native North Carolinian and spent time as a case worker in refugee resettlement and at a domestic violence shelter before getting her M.Div. at Duke Divinity School.

 Rev. Elizabeth Kearney is recently retired after twelve years in parish ministry and twenty-five years as Assistant to the bishop (three bishops) of the North Carolina Synod of the Evangelical Lutheran Church in America.
 Her last two decades were spent mainly in working with candidates for ministry and in sexual misconduct prevention and response.
 She is looking forward to settling into her house near Asheville and spending more time with her husband, children, and grandchildren.